UNDERSTANDING THE BIBLE

 However, your understanding of the Bible can be enhanced by taking advantage of the work of scholars who have studied culture, language, history and archaeology as they relate to biblical events and characters.

-While a literal rendering is often preferred, but a thought-for-thought translation or paraphrase is sometimes better at capturing the intent of ancient figures of speech.
+While a literal rendering is often preferred, yet a thought-for-thought translation or paraphrase is sometimes better at capturing the intent of ancient figures of speech.

 Sixth, Use Bible Study Aids Properly:

 Many Bible study aids are quite helpful.
 They can provide valuable historical background or point you to other scriptures that add clarity to what you are reading.